 You should be able to easily know how long your application takes to fulfill http requests or complete background processes, like jobs, cron tasks, etc. to understand what are the most consuming processes in your system.

 Each execution cycle is typically called a “Transaction”.
 So during a transaction the application can performs many different tasks like SQL queries, read/write files, call external systems, algorithm, etc.

-Share this article on your social accounts if you think it would be helpful for others.
+Thank you so much for reading it, share this article on your social accounts if you think it would be helpful for others.